-To optimize your page for local searches, it is very important to include your Address, City, State, and Zip.
+To optimize your page for local searches, it is very important to include your full address.
 For product-related searches, the Company Overview, Mission, and Products fields should be filled in with your appropriate information.

-Quick Tip: Just like your website's meta data, you may want to consider using a brief, 140- character description for your fan page so your whole message displays in the search engine's snippet.
+Quick Tip: Just like your website's meta data, you may want to consider using a brief, 140- character description for your Facebook page so your whole message displays in the search engine's snippet.

 In addition, Google places higher importance on pages with specific information like your business's phone number and address.
 So, pages that include this type of data can effectively increase your brand's overall SEO.

-The more inbound links to your page, the more authoritative your page is according to Google, and you will be ranked higher.
+The more inbound links to your page, the more authoritative your page is according to Google.
+You will be ranked higher.
 That is why it is very important to bloggers when they have their content linked to from other websites, blogs, etc.

-This same principle applies to your Facebook fan page.
+This same principle applies to your Facebook business page.
 So, where it is appropriate, include a link to your fan page from your other digital channels, like your website, blog, and Twitter profile.

-When posting updates to your Facebook wall, remember that the first 18 characters of a Facebook post serve as the meta description.
-So, take advantage of the option when Facebook prompts you to "Write something..." since that text will be considered the SEO title for that update.
+When posting updates to your Facebook timeline, remember that the first 18 characters of a Facebook post serve as the meta description.
+So take advantage of the option when Facebook prompts you to "Write something..." since that text will be considered the SEO title for that update.
 Including direct links to your small business website in your updates is also a good practice to follow.

-Quick Tip: Just like your fan page's name, Google places a higher importance on the first word of your update, so you may want to consider making that a keyword.
+Quick Tip: Just like your fan page's name, Google places a higher importance on the first word of your update, so you definitely consider making that a keyword.

 Don't forget that the main objective of Facebook SEO is adding to the value of your overall brand.
 It is important to pay attention to the comparison between raw traffic and engagement level.

-While using the methods above can help boost your SERP ranking, the most crucial part is that it coincides with an awesome product and incredible engagement to grow your following.
+While using the methods above can help boost your ranking, the most crucial part is that it coincides with a great product or service and customer engagement to grow your following.